Mojito Blackberry Cobbler with mint and lime sugar cookie topping is a delicious fresh or frozen berry cobbler with mojito inspired flavor!

 Step by step instructions

-- Make coconut lime sugar cookie dough topping by mixing flour, baking powder, salt and lime zest and beating with butter, sugar, egg and vanilla extract until well blended.
+- Make coconut lime sugar cookie topping by mixing flour, baking powder, salt and lime zest and beating with butter, sugar, egg and vanilla extract until well blended.
 Wrap in plastic wrap and refrigerate while preparing the fruit.

 - Preheat oven to 375 degrees Fahrenheit.